Golf is our middle name

 The first Evans Scholarship House was established at Northwestern University in 1940.
 It is the Scholarship House concept— Evans Scholars living and learning together — that makes the program unique.

 In 1949, Roland F. “Mac” McGuigan, Dean of Men at Northwestern and Faculty Advisor to the Northwestern Chapter of Evans Scholars, was appointed WGA's Educational Director.
-During his nearly 40-year tenure, 13 new Scholarship Houses were founded, bringing today's total to 14.
-In order of their founding, Evans Scholarship Houses can be found at: Northwestern, Illinois, Michigan, Wisconsin, Michigan State, Marquette, Minnesota, Ohio State, Purdue, Colorado, Missouri, Indiana, Miami, and Northern Illinois.
-There are now 840 Scholars at 19 universities across the nation.
+During his nearly 40-year tenure, 13 new Scholarship Houses were founded, bringing today's total to 15.
+In order of their founding, Evans Scholarship Houses can be found at: Northwestern, Illinois, Michigan, Wisconsin, Michigan State, Marquette, Minnesota, Ohio State, Purdue, Colorado, Missouri, Indiana, Miami, Northern Illinois and Oregon.

 Today, the Evans Scholars Foundation has become golf’s favorite charity.
-An estimated 100,000 golfers contribute annually in Chick’s honor to the Evans Scholars Program so the WGA can continue to meet tuition and housing costs that exceed $12 million each year.
+More than 28,700 Par Club members contribute annually in Chick’s honor to the Evans Scholars Program so the WGA can continue to meet tuition and housing costs that exceed $17.5 million each year.

-In 2013, 500 men and women from the many golf clubs affiliated with WGA have been named Directors of WGA.
-These Directors, nicknamed “greencoats” for the green blazers they wear, are involved in the activities of the Foundation, giving generously of their time, attention and financial resources.
+More than 500 men and women from the many golf clubs affiliated with WGA served as Directors of WGA.
+These Directors, nicknamed “Greencoats” for the green blazers they wear, are involved in the activities of the Foundation, giving generously of their time, attention and financial resources.